hirosystems/docs/docs/build-apps/authentication.md

 The `handlePendingSignIn` method is then used to handle that state, returning a `userData` object with all the data needed to save the user's information into their session.

-The authenticated state can later be detected by the `isUserSignedIn` method in case any particular handling is needed then.
+Later, the authenticated state is detected by the `isUserSignedIn` method in case any particular handling is needed then.

 :::note

-It's especially important to implement `handlePendingSignIn` within the context of mobile apps.
+It's important to implement `handlePendingSignIn` within the context of mobile apps.

 :::

-If the user has indeed confirmed authentication in the context of a popup window, the authenticator will resolve the pending authentication state automatically with the app within the parent window.
+Once the user confirms authentication in the context of a popup window, the authenticator will resolve the pending authentication state automatically with the app in the parent window.

-It will then trigger the `onFinish` function provided above, which can be used similarly to save the user's information into their session as retrieved with `userSession.loadUserData()`.
+Now, this will trigger the `onFinish` function provided above, that is used similarly to save the user's information into their session as retrieved with `userSession.loadUserData()`.

 ## Usage in React Apps